JimLynchCodes/Titanium-Lambda/README.md

 Here I'm using AWS CodePipeline, but the Jimbo pipeline is in a way independent of AWS.

-## Automatic setup with AWS CodePipeline
+## Easy DevOps AWS CodePipeline

 While CodePipeline is a configurable, flexible pipeline to which one can add or remove any number of steps, the Jimbo Pipeline is a specific set of steps that I follow like a recipe for new Lambda services.

 - Commit code to the git repository.
 - Code gets automatically picked up by AWS CodePipeline build server.
 - Run Unit tests.
-- Run "Local e2e tests"
+- run e2e tests
 - build project
 - deploy to dev
 - run "true e2e tests" hitting dev environment